mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 var supplierId = connection.Insert<Person>("Supplier", person);
 ```

-The importance of this feature is to allow you to save the repetitive models you are creating when designing an application.
+The importance of this feature is to allow you to eliminate the repetitive models you are creating when designing an application.
 The ratio of the cases may not be high, but it is quite important in some cases.

 ### The 'fields' argument